yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-functions-and-this/README.md

 In this Exercise, you are provided with `carOwner` object literal with 2 properties `name: string, cars: Cars` and a method `selectNew`.
 Cars value will be an array of object literals with 2 properties `model: string, year: number`.
 As an input for `selectNew` will be `years: number`.
 You can safely expect to be tested with valid data.

-_Pro tip: Think about what type of function you will use._
+_Pro Tip: Think about what type of function you will use._

 Your objectives are to: